Abdoulaye Méïté: FC Honka

 On 25 March 2013, Méïté was signed by Veikkausliiga side FC Honka.
 He was selected as the Veikkausliiga Player of the Month and in the Team of the Month for August 2013.

 Doncaster Rovers

 On 9 January 2014, Méïté signed for Doncaster Rovers in a deal until the end of the season.

 Ross County

 On 12 February 2015, Méïté signed for Ross County on a free transfer until the end of the season.
 He was one of 14 players released by Ross County at the end of the season.

 Seinäjoen Jalkapallokerho

 In February 2016, Méïté signed a one-year contract with Finnish Veikkausliiga side Seinäjoen Jalkapallokerho.
 He left SJK on 31 August 2016, after his contract was terminated by mutual consent.

 Newport County

 On 25 November 2016, Méïté joined Welsh side Newport County on non-contractual terms.
 He made his debut the following day in a 4–1 defeat against Blackpool as a second-half substitute.
 He was released by Newport County on 14 January 2017.

 FC Lusitanos

 In November 2017, he signed with FC Lusitanos in Andorra.

+International career

+Méïté was part of the Ivory Coast national team squad for the 2006 Africa Cup of Nations and the 2008 Africa Cup of Nations.
+During the 2006 tournament, he featured in two of the team's six matches, as Ivory Coast reached the final but were defeated by Egypt.
+In the 2008 edition, he played in four of six games, with the team finishing fourth after losing the third-place play-off.

+He also represented the national team at the 2006 FIFA World Cup in Germany, appearing in two of the three group stage matches.
+The Ivory Coast were eliminated in the group stage.